Your story is a powerful tool.

 We spent the pandemic there in a studio apartment during one of the longest and strictest lockdowns in the world.

 To pass the time, I started creating nature-inspired digital art.
-I turned my work into NFTs that sold to collectors around the world, and donated the proceeds to organizations working effectively on climate change solutions.
+I turned my work into NFTs that sold to collectors around the world, and donated the proceeds to organizations working effectively on climate change solutions, from training citizen scientists to supporting climate refugees.

 I became a vocal advocate for sustainable blockchain practices and ethical AI standards.
 I spoke on international panels and published articles in sustainability journals.